Artistic impression only. Subject to change

 - A Traffic Management Plan will be developed.
 It will outline how the builders will minimise the impact of parking and traffic on the surrounding neighbourhood, during construction.

 The height of the buildings has been considered to suit their location and topography.
 In most places this means the buildings are stepped to mitigate their impact at street level.
-The building heights will range from 4-6 storeys.
+The building heights will range from 4-7 storeys.

+Yes.
 Our aim is to enhance the Uniting Waverley Estate and provide more services and areas for the community to use.
 The proposal will improve the Estate’s streetscapes and access.
 It will also open up the central garden and create new green spaces for the community to use and enjoy.

 Under the revised masterplan, safer and clearer entries with views into the Estate will enable greater connection to the community.
 You’ll be able to see the main heritage precinct.

-We’re committed to supporting the residents to find alternate accommodation.
-We’ll also endeavour to connect them with additional support as required.
+We’re committed to supporting the residents of Conrad Beard Village and Bushell and Johnson Village to find alternate accommodation.
+We’re having ongoing discussions with the residents and connecting them with additional support as required.